 The Oasis Project exists to further prepare and equip the youth that have aged out of Centre Children International Lifeline d'Haiti to contribute to the continued progress and growth of Haiti.
 This is accomplished by focusing on spiritual development, continued education along with vocational training, independent living skills, emotional wholeness, and personal accountability.
 The Oasis Project is the final step in the process of preparing these young men and women to participate in and contribute to the Haitian community, giving them both roots and wings to take with them into their futures.

 One Body is a growing organization of believers in Haiti and America who recognize the value of partnership.
 We not only want to build a church building but to build up the Body of Christ in Haiti as well.
 The mission of the One Body Project is to build up the body of Christ in Haiti through building churches and discipling local church leaders.
-Through our partnership with Daniel Dieudonne who is a pastor and overseer of nearly 200 churches throughout Haiti, One Body has been able to reach outside the orphanage proper and further minister to churches and communities all over Haiti.
+Through our partnership with Daniel Dieudonne, who is a pastor and overseer of nearly 200 churches throughout Haiti, One Body has been able to reach outside the orphanage proper and further minister to churches and communities all over Haiti.

 The purpose of Haiti Lifeline Ministries is to empower, equip, and encourage the work of Christ in Haiti.
 Since 1999, we have been following the Lord’s call to serve at the orphanage at Centre Children International Lifeline d’Haiti.
-The past two years have seen an explosion in interest in the ministry and what God is doing at the compound in Croix-des-Bouquets, Haiti.
+The past few years have seen an explosion in interest in the ministry and what God is doing at the compound in Croix-des-Bouquets, Haiti.
 Because of this interest and God's guiding grace, Haiti Lifeline Ministries has expanded our ministry beyond the walls of the compound into surrounding villages and north into Pignon.
 We wait with eager anticipation to see how He will lead in the future and are thankful for the opportunity to help enhance the lives of the orphanage children as well as those in the surrounding areas.

 Carol and I started our involvement with Lifeline in 2012 through the orphan sponsorship program.
 Sponsorship led to team travel which led to additional sponsorship leading to more team travel.
 The orphanage guesthouse became one of our “all-inclusive, Caribbean island vacation destinations.”
 By education and work experience, I am a fisheries biologist.
 How does a fisheries biologist come to be the Director of a mission organization?
 It’s a God story and I would be happy to share it with you sometime.
 Carol and I have been married for 39 years, have two adult children, three grandboys and twin granddaughters coming in August 2019.
 We are blessed beyond measure!